waelhammoudeh/overpass-4-slackware/README.md

 OSM data files are huge, limited area OSM data file makes disk space manageable.
 Having ones own server removes any usage limits public server may impose.
-You still free to have mutiple databases when working with mutiple areas.
+You are still free to have multiple databases when working with multiple areas.

 #### Installation and setup: